 A single-source-of-information allows all stakeholders to track and review compliance activities while maintaining compliance data integrity.

 At Zeguro, we understand more than just cybersecurity.
 We understand risk.
 Starting with a security-first approach to cybersecurity, we help you identify risks, create policies, and monitor control effectiveness.
 However, we go further than other Cybersecurity-as-a-Service (CSaaS) companies because we also direct you towards an end-to-end cyber insurance policy that fits your needs.
-To get early access to our end-to-end cyber safety platform and find out first-hand what CSaaS is all about, sign up for Beta access here.
+Get a 30-day free trial of our end-to-end cyber safety platform and find out first-hand what CSaaS is all about.
+Sign up here.